 Museum & Library Tours

-The Belmont Museum and Ruth Faulkner Library offer joint events for students.
-Our one hour double dip Library and Museum tours are split up into two 30 minute sessions - whilst half the group tour the library, the other half tour the museum and then the groups swap.
+The Belmont Museum and Ruth Faulkner Public Library offer joint events for students.
+Our one hour double dip Library and Museum tours are split up into two 30 minute sessions - while half the group tour the Library, the other half tour the Museum and then the groups swap.

 - Foundation Year through to Year Ten